 Then get your noodle on with amazing recipes like this One-Pan Singapore Noodles, You Po Mian: 10-Minute Chinese Hot Oil Noodles, Miso Zoodle Soup with Fava Beans and Greens, Noodles with Creamy Peanut and Orange Sauce, Chilled Peanut Noodles, Peanut Bliss Rice Noodles, Gluten-Free Asian Noodle Salad, and Vegetable Lo Mein with Creamy Peanut Sauce.

-Another traditional Chinese New Year food is Chinese dumplings, also known as pot stickers and dim sum.
+Another traditional Chinese New Year food is Chinese dumplings, also known as potstickers and dim sum.
 It is customary for the family to get together and make them on New Year’s Eve.
 Dumplings are thought to bring prosperity because their shape is similar to silver ingots.
 Some families hide a coin or good-luck foods like peanuts into one of the dumplings.
 Whoever finds it will have a lucky year.
 Dumplings are easy to make.
-They can be boiled, steamed or pan-fried.
+They can be boiled, steamed, or pan-fried.
 They can be filled with whatever foods you love and those fillings can be cooked first or put into the wrapper raw and cooked with the dumpling.

-These Perfect Veggie Dumplings can be prepared either steamed or fried, but since this type of decisions can be tough, we suggest making them both ways.
-These Homemade Butternut Squash Potstickers are not only unique, they are delicious right out of the pot and even cold, served with sesame-tamari dipping sauce.
+These Perfect Veggie Dumplings can be prepared either steamed or fried, but since this type of decision can be tough, we suggest making them both ways.
+These Homemade Butternut Squash Potstickers are not only unique, but they are also delicious right out of the pot and even cold, served with sesame-tamari dipping sauce.
 Filled with shiitake mushrooms, spinach, baby bok choy, and so many other good things, these Perfect Vegetable Dumplings are served with soy-agave dipping sauce.
 Instead of pork buns, serve these BBQ Jackfruit Buns and get your green on with these Kale Edamame Dumplings With Simple Dipping Sauce.
 Dumplings can even be made as desserts – you might know about Chinese bao or steamed buns but these Steamed Chinese Bao with Peanut Butter are filled with peanut butter.
 These may not be traditional, but they are really delicious.